straw-hat-team/adr/src/adrs/6310044131/README.md

 on org-structure objects (OUs, folders, management groups, projects), not on arbitrary resources placed inside the structure, which is our case.
-For placed leaf resources the picture differs: GCP leaves carry no stored parent field (placement is encoded in the resource name), AWS leaves have no hierarchy (tags), and Kubernetes, the one platform with a stored placement field on every object, calls it `namespace`.
+For placed leaf resources the picture differs: GCP leaves carry no stored parent field (the position is encoded in the resource name), AWS leaves have no hierarchy (tags), and Kubernetes, the one platform with a stored position field on every object, calls it `namespace`.
 The convention still transfers to our case on three narrower grounds:

 1. Movability is the real dividing line, not org-versus-resource: GCP's